duong98/public-notes/javascript/toy-problems/easy.md

 He just can't stop asking the creatures he encounters what they like to eat.
 But then he meet the alligator who just LOVES to eat wide-mouthed frogs!

-When he meets the alligator, it then makes a tiny mouth.
+When he meets the alligator, the frog then makes a tiny mouth.

-Your goal in this kata is to create complete the mouth_size method this method take one argument animal which corresponds to the animal encountered by frog.
+Your goal in this problem is to create complete the mouth_size method this method take one argument animal which corresponds to the animal encountered by frog.
 If this one is an alligator (case insensitive) return small otherwise return wide.
 ```js
 function mouth_size(animal) {
   if (animal !== "alligator") {